sandazzz/next-u-backend/README.md

 PORT=4000
 ```

 After creating the .env, you will need to run the migrations.
-For doing so, run `npm run migrate` in your terminal
+For doing so, run `npx knex migrate:latest` in your terminal

 The only file that needs to be modified is user.js.